JPLOpenSource/fprime-sw-Rel1.0/node-clientView/openmct-tutorial-installed/README.md

         openmct.setAssetPath('node_modules/openmct/dist');
         openmct.install(openmct.plugins.LocalStorage());
         openmct.install(openmct.plugins.MyItems());
+        openmct.install(openmct.plugins.UTCTimeSystem());
+        openmct.time.clock('local', {start: -15 * 60 * 1000, end: 0});
         openmct.install(openmct.plugins.Espresso());
-        openmct.install(openmct.plugins.UTCTimeSystem());

         openmct.install(DictionaryPlugin());
         openmct.install(HistoricalTelemetryPlugin());
         openmct.install(RealtimeTelemetryPlugin());

         openmct.start();
     </script>
 </body>
 </html>
 ```

-If we refresh the page, and navigate to one of our telemetry points, we should now see telemetry flowing.
-For example, navigating to the 'Generator Temperature' telemetry point should show us a plot of the telemetry point's telemetry that is updated regularly with new telemetry data.
+If we refresh the page and navigate to one of our telemetry points we should now see telemetry flowing.
+For example, navigating to the "Generator Temperature" telemetry point should show us a plot of telemetry data that is now updated regularly.

-## Glossary

-* Domain Object: An object is anything that can be represented in Open MCT.
-Telemetry sources, telemetry points, and views for visualizing telemetry data are all represented as objects in Open MCT.
-Objects are displayed in a tree in Open MCT, and allow a user to view telemetry data, and compose layouts from multiple view objects.
-* Telemetry Source: A service that provides telemetry.
-Telemetry can be provided in response to a request, or as a subscription.
-* Telemetry Point: A telemetry point is a `thing` about which telemetry values are produced by a telemetry source.
-For example, a telemetry source might expose telemetry points for various instruments and subsystems on a spacecraft as telemetry points.